mantinhas/declaro/README.md

-# declaro - a simple yet powerful declarative wrapper for any Linux distro
+# declaro - a simple yet powerful declarative wrapper for any linux distro

 ## 🚀 Why This Project Exists